 Limonene is naturally found in orange peels, and makes a surprisingly good solvent.
-It is known for use in cleaning applications, but our researchers went beyond the typical applications to explore the boundaries of where limonene and its derivative, p-cymene, can be applied.
+It is known for use in cleaning applications, but GCCE researchers used S4 to go beyond the typical applications and explore the boundaries of where limonene and its derivative, p-cymene, can be applied.

 TRANSFORMING WASTE CELLULOSE TO NEW SOLVENT

-When the GCCE team developed a new, cost-efficient process for producing a chemical called Cyrene from waste sawdust, we recognised the great green solvent potential.
-We worked with Circa Group to identify solvent applications and commercialise this product, and now Cyrene is being produced at a large scale and distributed around the world by Merck.
+When the GCCE team developed a new, cost-efficient process for producing a chemical called Cyrene from waste sawdust, the S4 team recognised the great green solvent potential.
+In partnership with Circa Group, the GCCE worked to identify solvent applications and commercialise this product.
+Cyrene is now being produced at large scale and distributed around the world by Merck.

 PUTTING THE PRESSURE ON CO₂